Gwisho Hot-Springs: Environment

 The hot-springs are located between the plain and higher ground.
-Several types of trees grow along the spring line, including Comebretum imberbe, Sclerocarya caffra, Lonchocarpus capassa, Acacia sierberiana, and Acacia nigrescens.
+Several types of trees grow along the spring line, including Comebretum imberbe, Sclerocarya afra, Lonchocarpus capassa, Acacia sierberiana, and Acacia nigrescens.

 The vegetation south of the hot-springs includes Albizia harveyi, Acacia campylacantha, Combretum inberbe, Piliostigma thonningii, and Acacia giraffe.

 Stratigraphy

 The trenches excavated in the site are made of sterile white sand and gravel bedrock overlain by a band of sterile brown clay and a layer of black, greasy soil of varying thickness.
 It contains no implements.
 The sterile zones of Gwisho are sealed by a horizon of dark grey, heavy soil with lenses of grey-brown deposit.
 Organic remains can be found in these horizons.
 The black, greasy, sterile soil varies in thickness from 15.2 to 22.9 cm.

 In Upslopes, the upper levels consist of yellow-brown and brown soils and contains 61 cm of yellow-brown sandy clay contains stone implements.

 Soil samples collected from the site consists mostly of quartz sand grains with angular profiles, most likely of alluvial origin.
 Calcium carbonate was also found and a sample was rich in organic material.